troychaplin/block-accessibility-checks/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Provide a detailed list of changes -->

-- Add change
+- Add
-- Add change
+- Add
-- Add change
+- Add

 ## Testing